-We also wanted to make sure the creative task could not be solved successfully by simply filling the prompt with random words or gibberish, which might conceivably lead to images different from the reference.
-We ran a small simulation to test that, by producing a set of creative task prompts of maximal length (including the fixed prefixes) out of random words sampled from an English word list, and another set consisting of pseudo-words of randomly sampled letters, and generating new images based on those.
-We found that while it is possible to occasionally "get lucky" with this strategy, adding random things to a prefixed prompt generally leads to images still close to the reference image, and the simulated results were on average far worse than the real data (see SI for details).
+We wanted to make sure the divergent thinking measure could not be manipulated by simply filling the prompt with random words or random strings, which might conceivably lead to images different from the reference.
+We ran a small simulation to test that by producing a set of prompts of maximal length out of random words sampled from an English word list, and another set consisting of pseudo-words of randomly sampled letters, and generating new images based on those.
+We found that while it is possible to occasionally "get lucky" with this strategy, adding random things to a prefixed prompt generally leads to images still close to the reference image, and the simulated results were worse on average than the real data (see SI for details).